A Fairer Stockton-on-Tees

 It's vital that our staff are armed with up-to-date and effective information that enables them to have the biggest positive impact when helping our residents.
 This group is developing training and support for staff so they are equipped with everything they need to make every contact count and directly assist people to get the help they need at that time.

-The Fairer Stockton-on-Tees team alongside partner organisations including Catalyst, Thirteen, North Star Housing, Tees Active Leisure, and more, are building a directory of Warm Spaces for the winter months.
+The Fairer Stockton-on-Tees team alongside partner organisations including Catalyst, Thirteen, North Star Housing, Tees Active Leisure, and more, have built a directory of warm and welcomign spaces across the Borough.

 Warm Spaces are inclusive, non-judgmental places where our residents can go to get warm, take part in activities, receive support and advice, avoid social isolation, reduce their anxiety about the cost-of-living and generally stay well.